-Donnell has a bar graph which shows the probability of a colored section coming up on a spinner, but part of the graph has been ripped off.
+Donnell has a bar graph which shows the probability of a colored section coming up on a spinner that is divided into eight equal sections, but part of the graph has been ripped off.

 What is the probability of spinning red?